 Keeping player focus

-The reason coaches use Cupello's best soccer drills is because a coach's priority is to help players become the best they can be as an individual and that the team works together to be the best it can be.
+The reason coaches use Cupello's best soccer drills is that a coach's priority is to help players become the best they can be as an individual and that the team works together to be the best it can be.

 Here are some simple ideas to change the drills.